Update: ‘Design & Features’ section updated.

-The Lincoln Navigator Electric could get the IonBoost battery pack consisting of lithium-ion cells with a new high-energy NMC cathode.
+The battery pack used in both the aforementioned full-size EVs could be the IonBoost unit consisting of lithium-ion cells with a new high-energy NMC cathode.
 Thai-Tang said at the 2021 Capital Markets Day that IonBoost has “the highest energy density in its type in the world.”
 There’s 88% nickel content in the cathode, which “is a breakthrough,” Thai-Tang said.

 Ford Motor Company will likely develop the Navigator Electric’s battery pack at Ford Ion Park in Romulus (Michigan), USA.
 Built specially for researching and developing battery and battery cell technology, the new facility will entail an investment of USD 100 million.
 The company may manufacture the battery pack at the USD 5.8 billion BlueOval SK Battery Park in Glendale (Kentucky), USA.
 BlueOval SK is an alliance between the American automaker and the South Korean battery company.